“Everything You Can Dream of is True”

 Everything You Can Dream of is True is a moving image and discussion series inviting a re-imagining of ourselves and the world around us.

-Everything You Can Dream of is True brings together over 20 First Nations, global Indigenous and Diaspora artists interrogating the status quo and proposing new ways of engaging with complex histories, politicised identities and futurisms.
+Films by over twenty First Nations, global Indigenous and diaspora artists interrogate the status quo and propose new ways of engaging with complex histories, politicised identities and futurisms.

 Day Two, Saturday 21 June → Tickets